 Reading the paper, you might now think, “well, that explains the whole ‘Debunking the Expensive Procedure Call Myth’ thing, but what about ‘The Ultimate GOTO’”.
 Well, that’s a longer story.

 Functions are so useful that a bunch of clever language designers, including Guy Steele, got to thinking about whether you could define an entire programming language that was completely centered around the idea of function evaluation rather than the more typical “set this value in this memory location and go run that code” programming structure that we are all more used to.
-To this end, they began to play around with a simple abstract notation called the “lambda calculus” that expresses function evaluation in a way that seems completely different from the operational jump and return dance that I described above.
+To this end, they began to play around with a simple abstract notation called the “lambda calculus” (or \lambda-calculus, using the greek letter that it’s named for) that expresses function evaluation in a way that seems completely different from the operational jump and return dance that I described above.

 (define add-one (lambda (x) (+ x 1)))

 you’d get back the value 11.
 Easy.
 Scheme defines various rules for binding values to arguments, and you can think of the evaluation engine as just a fancy and more featureful version of the simple lambda calculus.